venkyr91193/Sentiment-Analysis-with-BERT/README.md

 # Install requirements

-Navigate to the folder Sentiment_Analysis_with_BERT and run the command below:
+Navigate to the folder Sentiment-Analysis-with-BERT and run the command below:

 pip install -r requirements.txt